Terms of Business

 It is important to understand that an estimate is exactly that and can be very hard to predict.
 The actual costs incurred will always replace any estimate provided, unless otherwise advised.

 Often at the outset of a matter, we are required to incur expenditure on your behalf; by way of example search fees and other disbursements and expenses.
 Therefore, unless advised to the contrary, we shall require from you at the outset of a matter, an interim payment on account to authorise the firm to incur such expenditure on your behalf.
 For matters that we have not already agreed a fixed price with you, we shall require from you monies on account in respect of our on-going costs.
 In such cases, disbursements and expenses may be requested separately.
-The amount required may vary between departments and the individual circumstances of each case but will be specified in the Engagement Letter.
+The amount required may vary between departments and the individual circumstances of each case but will be specified in the Client Care Letter.

 Where we require one-off payments to cover expenses on your behalf, these shall be requested from you separately where there are insufficient funds on account to reimburse the firm.

 It is important to understand that our requests for monies on account (including requests for disbursements and/or expenses) are exactly that and therefore, unless otherwise advised, do not constitute any form of estimate.

 We may retain any funds held on account upon conclusion of your matter to contribute towards settlement of any costs, disbursements or expenses owed on any other file(s) belonging to you and your acceptance of these Terms shall authorise us to debit such monies.

 If you are instructing us as an individual, it shall be your responsibility to settle all the legal costs, disbursements and expenses that we incur throughout your matter.
 Where we are instructed by more than one person or legal entity to represent their joint interests, those instructions are considered to be joint and several and thus we reserve the right to look to either party for settlement of any outstanding costs, disbursement and expenses.